 Baynton was a writer for only a brief period of her life, and this is a shame.
 She apparently commenced another novel, a comedy of manners set in England, which would at least have provided an interesting contrast to her earlier work, but it was never published.

-Barbara Baynton, Bush Studies, First pub.
-1902, this edition edited by Sally Krimmer & Alan Lawson, UQP, Brisbane, 1980
+Barbara Baynton, Human Toll, first pub.
+1909, republished in Barbara Baynton, edited by Sally Krimmer & Alan Lawson, UQP, Brisbane, 1980